Forside DH-Debate

 In fact, seven older sources tell about King Henrik's victory over the Danes, but only one of them mentions King Chnuba.

 Illustration from Olaus Magnus' Historia from 1555, showing a ship being pulled over land.
-From the fjord Slien at Hedeby was only a short way across land to the rivers Trene and Ejder.
-By using this route merchants and Vikings avoided a long and dangerous journey north around Jutland - possibly through Limfjorden.
+From the fjord Slien at Haithebau was only a short way across land to the rivers Trene and Ejder.
+By using this route merchants and Vikings avoided a long and dangerous journey north around the tip of Jutland.

 4. Alfred the Great's Geography